Leap Administration#

 • Solver access limit

 The maximum amount of solver-access time that a member or application can consume for a monthly renewal period.
-This maximum cannot be greater than the project’s total amount of solver-access time, which is unlimited for most seat-based projects.
+This maximum cannot be greater than the project’s total amount of solver-access time.

 For sequential steps in the user interface, variables are indicated in italics; for example, Leap Admin > project_name.